 educational goals of the program?

-philosophy is to require you to master
+philosophy is to require you to master foundational topics and then

-choosing among such fields as security and cryptography, graphics,
+among such fields as security and cryptography, graphics, scientific

 Q: What are the